What's New

 Reviewer

 When will you be able to take a career break?
 How do you know if you can afford that dream house in three years?
 Will you have enough money to last your entire lifetime?
-It’s time to stop guessing or using tools with arbitrary numbers that don’t reflect your real life to find answers to these important questions.
+It’s time to stop guessing or using tools with arbitrary numbers that don’t reflect your real life to find answers to these important questions using financial forecasting.

-Introducing Forecasting, the feature that helps you discover a confident plan for your future.
-This isn’t a tool you’ll need to spend significant time figuring out and setting up.
-We’ve provided you with the baseline assumptions and pulled your real data, so you can instantly begin drawing insights from a forecast.
+Introducing Forecasting, a new way in Monarch to discover a confident plan for your future.
+Your existing Monarch data connects to your forecast automatically and we’ve provided you with some common baseline assumptions, so you can instantly begin drawing insights from a forecast.
 This is a living plan that you can see, test, and trust — and as your life changes, your forecast will, too.

 Finally, a forward-looking view